BradPeng/doodlle-release/README.md

-# Getting Started with Create React App
+# Doodle Web App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is the source code for my  **Doodle** React web app, a game that allows users to draw pictures and guess what others have drawn.
+The app is built using React and bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It also integrates Firebase for backend services and utilizes [React Bootstrap](https://react-bootstrap.netlify.app/) components for UI design.

+The app is designed to collect and manage user-generated data, making it suitable for training a potential image classification model.

+The Doodle app is hosted live at [https://doodlle.web.app/](https://doodlle.web.app/).
+Hosting is managed through Firebase.

 ## Available Scripts